leemichaelwaters/nlp-with-disaster-tweets/README.md

 # nlp-with-disaster-tweets

-Develop a model to predict if a tweet is about a genuine disaster
+Develop a model to predict if a tweet is about a genuine disaster using NLP techniques and SGDClassifier

 [Competition](https://www.kaggle.com/c/nlp-getting-started)